 The BI team has also seen a number of benefits.
 They no longer have to build or maintain cubes, with ThoughtSpot’s unique architecture data is aggregated on the fly as users search for answers.
 Furthermore, ThoughtSpot’s built-in governance allows Availity to determine access at the row, user, and object level, satisfying strict privacy requirements.

 To learn more about how Availity has created a governed data discovery environment for their users, check out the on-demand recording of recent webinar, Search-Driven Analytics for Healthcare: Improving Patient Outcomes with Data Access for Everyone.
 Jeff Currier, the Data Management and Analytics lead at Availity, explains how he brought on ThoughtSpot to blend data from different sources and provide teams with access to self-service analytics to they could explore the data as they needed to.

-By breaking through information silos and giving their teams direct access to the data they need to see everyday, Availity is delivering superior service to the clinicians and medical facilities they work with.
-Now the client services team is helping physicians and other medical staff across the US affect change with data-driven decisions every day.
+By breaking through information silos and giving their teams direct access to the healthcare kpi data they need to see everyday, Availity is delivering superior service to the clinicians and medical facilities they work with.
+Now the client services team is helping physicians and other medical staff across the US affect change with data-driven decision making every day.